JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 # Create `InvalidRockAttributeDiagnostic`

 I assume that I'll always find a `RockAttribute` with a generic parameter and a `BuildType` constructor argument.
 Someone *could* create an attribute to mess with this.
 So, I'll add some checks that if I find `RockAttribute` that really isn't mine, I'll create a diagnostic.

+What can I clean up with the gen'd code?

+* There's a blank line after the list handlers are new'd up.
+Remove it.
+* It's possible that the `expectations` field **could** collide with any implemented members, or any members on the mock type for that matter.
+Highly unlikely, but it's possible.
+Note that this was the same case with the current approach as that uses a `handlers` field.
+So...I could get a list of all the member names on the mock type (mocked or not), and ensure the field name doesn't collide.
+* I should consider making the `expectations` field a property named `Expectations`.
+This is consistent with the approach uses in the expectation classes.
+* If `Callback` isn't null, do a one liner like this: `@handler.Callback?.Invoke();`.
+If there's a return value, I think I can do this: `@handler.Callback?.Invoke() ?? @handler.ReturnValue`
+* Need to create a blank line between property and/or indexer implementations.
+* Add a blank line after any member implementations in the expectations classes.
+* When I create a handler:
+    * Do not need to set `Callback` or `CallCount`
+    * Update the base `HandlerV4<>` class to set `ExpectedCallCount` to `1`.
+    * If the member has no parameters, just do `();` after the `new...()` constructor call.
+* After gen'ing a member expectation class (even the internal property/indexer ones), add a blank line.
+* After gen'ing the member expectation classes, add a blank line.
+* After gen'ing the member expectation properties, add a blank line.
+* There's a space between `internal` and the target type for `Instance()`, remove it.
+* There's a blank line after generating `Instance()`, remove it.

+What can I clean up with what I've done so far?

+* There should be **no** casts done in the mock, or the expectations, unless the method has open generics.
+* Create `[RockCreate<>]` and `[RockMake<>]`.
+That should be a bit more concise than passing in `BuildType`.
+I can still use one `RockGenerator` class, and look at the name of the type to determine which one to build.
+Maybe rename `RockGenerator` to `RockAttributeGenerator`.